schoolofdevops/openshift-labguide/chapters/replication.md

 ### High Availability

-Try deleting pods created by the replicaset,
+Try deleting pods created by the Replication Controller,

 `replace pod-xxxx and pod-yyyy with actuals`
 ```